olebole/python-cpl/doc/result.rst

    .. attribute:: cpl.Result.stat.memory_is_empty

        Flag whether the recipe terminated with freeing all available Memory.
+       This information is only available if the CPL internal memory allocation functions are used.
 If this information is not available, this flag ist set to :obj:`None`.

+       .. seealso:: :attribute:`cpl.Recipe.memory_mode`

 Execution log
 -------------